FreedomBen/breakout71/Readme.md

 # changelog

 ## next goals

+- wind : move coins based on puck movement not position

+## next release.

 - choose starting perks
-- wind : move coins based on puck movement not position
+- fixed issue with reloading with [R] key
+- gameover screen restarts in the same game mode
+- Trampoline render sides in red.
+- tooltips stuck on mobile
+- Check in fullscreen worked, otherwise resume playing

-## next release
+## 29058981

 - [jaceys] A visual indication of whether a ball has hit a brick this serve (as an option)
 - Top down /reach: now only the lowest level of N bricks resets combo, and all other bricks do +N combo